TomBugnon/deNEST/README.md

 **1: Preprocess some stimuli**:
 -> their dimension (resolution and
-    number of filters) should be compatible with the network you are going to run.
+    number of filters) should be compatible with (eg superior to that of) the network you are going to run.

 To preprocess: (see *spiking_visnet/preprocess/README.md*)